AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

       ![Define PWA offline paths](../assets/pwa-offline.png)

 1. Tap or click **Save &amp; Close**.

+Your site is now configured and you can [install it as a local app.](#using-pwa-enabled-site)

+## Using Your PWA-Enabled Site {#using-pwa-enabled-site}

+Now that you have configured your site to support PWA, you can experience for yourself.

-1. Access the starting page in your browser.
+1. Access the starting page in a [supported mobile browser.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)
-1. You should now see a + icon on the address bar allowing you to install the app.
+1. You will see a + icon on the address bar, indicating that the site can be installed as a local app.
+   * Depending on the browser, it may also display a notification (such as a banner or dialog box) indicating that it's possible to install as a local app.
+1. Install the app.
+1. The app will be installed on the home screen of your device.
-1. Install the app, browse a bit, and see that pages are available offline.
+1. Open the app, browse a bit, and see that pages are available offline.

 ## Detailed Options {#detailed-options}

-The following gives more details on the options available when configuring your site for PWA.
+The following section provides more detail on the options available when configuring your site for PWA.

 ### Configure Installable Experience** {configure-installable-experience}